Whether you have been working with wood all your life or just getting started, having the proper tools is a must to do the job right.

 When you start restoring these tools, make sure you do so in an environment that is both dry and warm.

-The reason for this is that the metal, typically steel, remains warmer than a cooler location, causing condensation to form.
+This is because the metal, typically steel, remains warmer than in a cooler location, causing condensation to form, which can later result in the formation of rust.

-In that same vein, once you’re done restoring the tool, make sure you have a container made of wood or lined with a nice material that absorbs moisture to keep any further water damage minimal at most.
+In that same vein, once you’re done restoring the tool, ensure you have a container made of wood or lined with an excellent material that absorbs moisture to keep any further water damage minimal.

 Disassembly